Main Content

 802.11ax Multinode System-Level Simulation of Residential Scenario

-This example shows how to model performance of an IEEE® 802.11ax™ (Wi-Fi® 6) [1] network in a residential scenario by using WLAN Toolbox™ and the Communications Toolbox™ Wireless Network Simulation Library.
+This example shows how to simulate and evaluate the performance of an IEEE® 802.11ax™ (Wi-Fi® 6) [1] network in a residential scenario.

 Using this example, you can:

-• Simulate the network by switching between the abstracted and full models of medium access control (MAC) and physical layer (PHY).
+4. Simulate the residential scenario by switching between the abstracted and full models of medium access control (MAC) and physical layer (PHY) and capture the network related statistics.

 The simulation results show performance metrics such as MAC throughput, MAC packet loss, and application latency.